-To learn more about trusts and other estate planning tools, schedule a risk-free consultation with the experienced California team at Yee Law Group, PC today.
+To learn more about trusts and other estate planning tools, schedule a risk-free consultation with the experienced California team at Yee Law Group Inc. today.
 We look forward to speaking with you.

-Scheduling a Consultation with Yee Law Group, PC
+Scheduling a Consultation with Yee Law Group Inc.

-Regardless of what you may need for your trust planning, creation, or execution, Yee Law Group, PC could make sure your wishes are carried out to their fullest.
+Regardless of what you may need for your trust planning, creation, or execution, Yee Law Group Inc. could make sure your wishes are carried out to their fullest.
 For a free consultation with a trust attorney Roseville CA families trust, please call 916-927-9001 today.